EDIT June 15 2020: New $1.50/day Youtube Recipes

 Makes 4 Crepes.
 Recommended flavors- Peanut Butter and Jelly(my favorite), Chocolate(melt kisses in the microwave), Nutella(so expensive, chocolate is cheaper).

-Mix well, stand mixers help.
+Mix well, stand mixers help(Worst case use a fork).
 Other people say to let it sit 30+ minutes, but its not necessary.

 Turn a medium size pan on low heat, when its warm, add 1/4 of the mixture, approx the size of a ladle.
 Rotate the pan to coat the bottom of the pan.
 After ~2 minutes it should look cooked.
 Using a spatula, lift the sides of the crepe before flipping.
 Flip and let it cook for less than 1 minute, all done.
 Stuff and fold.